Inherited Craziness

 Emily Trevail died on 24 Oct 1893, aged 25 and is buried at the parish church in Lanlivery.
 Again, these details are from "Cornwall Memorial Inscriptions".

-By 1871, Elfrida Trevail (26) was a Pauper Patient at the infamous Lunatic Asylum, Bodmin (later St Lawrence's Mental Hospital).
-She was still there, aged 57, in 1901 and again in 1911, aged 67.
-After 50+ years in that institution, Elfrida died, aged 77, and was buried in Bodmin on 12 Dec 1921.
+By 1871, Elfrida Trevail (26) was a Pauper Patient at the Lunatic Asylum, Bodmin (later St Lawrence's Mental Hospital).
+She was still there, aged 57, in 1901, at 67 in 1911 and at 77 in 1921.
+After 50+ years in that institution, Elfrida Trevail died, aged 77, and was buried in Bodmin on 12 Dec 1921.

 Silvanus Trevail Architect and Mayor of Truro